jestercsr/anime-one/noteDoranco/Page Catalogue fini.md

 - [ ] How a Realist Hero Rebuilt the Kingdom
 - [ ] I'm Quitting Heroing

 - [ ] The Unwanted Undead Adventurer

 - [ ] Sailor Moon

 - [ ] Seraph of the End
 - [ ] Psycho Pass
 - [ ] Re Creator
-- [ ] Code Geass: Rozé of the Recapture

 - [ ] Gintama
 - [ ] Neon Genesis Evangelion
 - [ ] Ghost in the Shell